jes/pngcam/README.md

     Heightmap options:

         --width MM
             Set the width of the image in mm.
 If height is not specified, height will be calculated automatically to maintain aspect ratio.
+If neither are specified, width=100mm is assumed.
             Default: 100

         --height MM
             Set the height of the image in mm.
-If height is not specified, height will be calculated automatically to maintain aspect ratio.
+If width is not specified, width will be calculated automatically to maintain aspect ratio.
+If neither are specified, width=100mm is assumed.
-            Default: 100
+            Default: N/A

         --depth MM
             Set the total depth of the part in mm.